kucm-lsbi/MOZAIC/README.md

 ## Notes

-If the receptor is provided as `.pdb`, Open Babel must be available to convert it to `.pdbqt`.
-  (`.pdbqt` inputs do not require conversion.)

 MOZAIC writes results under `results/<job_name>/`, including:
 - `run.log`: full execution log
+- copied config file: configuration used for the run
 - `initial_mol.png`: 2D depiction of the initial molecule for atom-site inspection
-- optimized final bank (ranked candidates)
+- receptor `.pdbqt` file: the processed receptor used for docking
+- initial bank: starting pool of candidate molecules
+- final bank: the ranked candidate molecules after MOZAIC optimization
 - ranked protein–ligand complex structures (PDB)

+If the receptor is provided as `.pdb`, Open Babel must be available to convert it to `.pdbqt`.